My Step-by-Step Guide to Starting a New Garden

 Yipee!
 A big clean up!
 Clearing out your site allows you to truly see the potential of your land.
 Its all very well to imagine it, but to actually see it – that’s another thing entirely.
 Be bold.
 Let go!

-• Retain useful stuff like good timber, good corrugated iron, wire + pipes.
+- Good timber, corrugated iron, wire + pipes are all super useful.
 De-nail/ remove screws and fillet stack under cover, out of the way.

 Make the most of this window – its easy to fell trees and make a mess while you don’t have to work around new gardens, young trees, greenhouses et all.